billyyoung/blog/content/posts/emptiness.md

 A few nights ago I found myself sitting at my desk with this vague sense of discomfort and uncertainty.

 I'd made some progress that day on a blog post I'd been writing and rewriting for a few weeks now.
 The progress was good.
 But I also felt like I had pages of notes and drafts and rewrites scattered all over the floor, and all I was doing was adding new notes and new drafts to the pile.
-I had no clue how or when it would all come together; there seemed to be no end in sight, and that was frustrating.<sup>1</sup>
+I had no clue how or when it would all come together; there seemed to be no end in sight, and that was frustrating.[^1]

+[^1]: For some encouragement with the creative struggle: <a target="_blank" href="https://visakanv.substack.com/p/when-the-vision-isnt-manifesting">here's a piece</a> I like.
+It's like coming up for air hearing other artists also talk about their struggles, and funnily enough to hear that the struggles never really go away (probably because we are essentially chasing after God).
+If you're also feeling the creative struggle, you're not alone

 I was also recovering from my second bout with COVID, contracted at the tail end of 2 weeks of being away from home, so I was congested, cough-y, grumpy, uncomfortable, and also antsy – I wanted to be healthy again so I could get out of my room, move about, get groceries, and just return to regular life already.
 (Which coincidentally also meant I could get back to fully working on this blog post I wanted to be done with already!)